nostutzer/in3110/assignment3/README.md

  * `pillow 9.2.0`
  * `line-profiler 3.5.1`

 **NOTE:** These dependencies and requirements are also specified in the `pyproject.toml` file provided in the cloned repository.
-Thus if you create a  `conda` environment and use pip to install the package as specified all needed dependences should automatically also be installed.
+Thus if you create a  `conda` environment and use pip to install the package as specified all needed dependencies should automatically also be installed.

 ---
 ## Usage